 Tag: Click

 and enter the tag key and tag value.
 You can add one or more tags to the RAM user.
-This allows you to manage the RAM user based on the tags.
+This lets you manage the RAM user based on the tags.

 NoteYou can click Add User to create multiple RAM users at the same time.